 - The course is a part of the following study plans:

-- Bc Branch Security and Information Technology, Presented in English, Version 2015 to 2019 (elective course)
+- Bachelor branch Security and Information Technology, in English, 2015-2020 (elective course)

 - Bachelor branch Web and Software Engineering, spec.
 Software Engineering, in English, 2015-2020 (elective course)

 - Bachelor branch Computer Science, in English, 2015-2020 (elective course)